lukamacura/womenreset/knowledge-base/Sleep Disturbances.md

 motivation_nudge: "💖 Motion by day builds restoration by night.
 Every walk, lift, or stretch tells your body, *“I’m safe — it’s okay to rest now.”*"

-follow_up_question: "Would you like a personalized movement plan that supports both your energy during the day and your sleep at night?"
+follow_up_question: "Would you like to learn how important it is to go to bed at the same time?"
+follow_up_links:
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "Solutions – Consistent Sleep Routine"
+label: "learn about consistent sleep routine"

 intent_patterns:
   - "When is the best time to exercise for sleep?"